 How to Handle a Stressed Snake

-Handling a stressed corn snake or ball python can be quite difficult since they make such an effort to get away from you.
 It’s also quite stressful for the owner, too, to see that their snake is so unhappy.
 So, how do you handle a stressed snake?
+Follow these guidelines:

 - Handle your snake regularly.
-Make sure that they spend plenty of time with you aside from when you’re feeding them.
+Spend plenty of time with your snake aside from when you’re feeding them.
 Otherwise, they’ll expect food each time that you handle them.

 - Don’t handle them before they shed (blue phase), just before they’re about to eat, or before they finish digesting their last meal.
 Handling during these times causes your snake to feel more stressed.
 It could also lead to your snake regurgitating its food.

-- As for the process itself, start by getting your snake used to you.
+- Start by getting your snake used to you.
 If they’re cage aggressive, begin by opening their enclosure and standing there.
 Once they’re used to that—over the next few days—get them used to your hand by letting them sniff it and flick it with their tongue.

-- When handling a snake, don’t ever restrain them.
-Don’t overhandle them.
+- When handling a snake, don’t restrain or overhandle them.

-You also have to make sure that you’re always calm and collected with your snake, never moving too quickly or forcefully.
-A calm owner means a more relaxed snake.
+You also have to make sure that you’re always calm around your snake, never moving too quickly or forcefully.
+A calm owner leads to a more relaxed and less stressed pet snake.